You Decide 🤔... Modern Slavery or Apprenticeship

 We look for candidates who can develop their vision and creativity, technical dexterity and social skills.
 They may not be so hot on calculus or Chaucer but can still progress into being great performance artists.

-Without academic qualifications the pool near the bottom of the school exam tables can easily be overlooked, and drift down paths with scant opportunity and dismal life chances.
+Without academic qualifications those in the pool near the bottom of the school exam tables can easily be overlooked, and drift down paths with scant opportunity and dismal life chances.
 It’s a big problem for society.

 But examples of exploitation in apprenticeships led post-war Governments to virtually destroy the system in favour of state-led training, to keep those without O-Levels off the unemployment register.